 Customers are at the heart of any business, just as members are at the heart of any association.
 If Customer Data Platforms exist for businesses, why not Member Data Platforms for associations?
 Built by Wicket, the world’s first Member Data Platform (MDP) is simple in theory, yet surprisingly necessary.

-Takeaway 1: Benefits of an AMS versus best-in-class versus a Member Data Platform
+Takeaway 1: Benefits of an AMS versus best-in-class versus a MDP

 Association Management Software (AMS) are all-in-one tools that help you manage many membership functions at once.
 They serve as many things to many people, and can help associations consolidate and eliminate the use of varied tools.